 Part 2: The beginning of something captivating

 The young elf Rilliana quietly climbed out of her bed after her friend Trisha the feline Shifter finally fell asleep.
-She sneaked to a window with a large hole in the wall that offered her an unobstructed view of Baldur's Gate.
+She sneaked to a window with a large hole in the wall that offered her an unobstructed view of Leon's Keep.
 Light-footed, she climbed onto the table in front of it and sat cross-legged on it, overlooking the city.
 No one was to be seen on the dark streets, and she could only hear the wind and the gentle sound of the river beating against the harbor walls.
 Rilliana brushed her blond hair from her face and closed her eyes.
 A lot had happened yesterday, and they had both barely escaped with their lives after a bumpy start.
 If Trisha had not been there, then probably only ash would have remained of her, but without the Shifter she would never have gotten into this situation.
 But all that did not matter at the moment.
 They had escaped and Faluden thought they were dead.
 Now all they had to do was lie low and wait for the dust to settle.

 Hours passed while Rilliana meditated to recover from the strain.
 She blinked as the first rays of sun warmed her face and stretched.
 Rilliana heard something move behind her, and she heard a soft yawn.